JvanKatwijk/qt-dab/README.md

  * if the "dxMode" is "on" the tii data, as appearing on the dxDisplay, is now written - extended with the coordinates of the transmitters - in a ".csv" file.

 ![6.9](/res/read_me/tiifile.png?raw=true)

+ * Some checkboxes on the configuration widget were obsolete and are removed

+ * the SDRplay device selector now shows - when an RSPDuo is recognized - a tuner selector that seems to work.

 The Qt6 based version for Linux works fine, there are, however, some issues with the (cross compiled) Windows versions, probably caused by problems with some incompatible dll's.